 FIGURE 6.
 Harvest Direct Product Contact, Harvest Food-Contact Surfaces, and Hand Wash Water (On-Farm Practices Only) – See TABLE 2G

-Issue: Soil Amendments
+Issue: Soil Amendments AND CROP INPUTS

 Soil amendments are commonly but not always incorporated prior to planting into agricultural soils used for lettuce/leafy greens production to add organic and inorganic nutrients to the soil as well as intended to improve the physical, chemical, or biological characteristics of soil.
 Human pathogens may persist in animal manures for weeks or even months (Fukushima et al. 1999; Gagliardi and Karns 2000).
 Proper composting of animal manures via thermal treatment will reduce the risk of potential human pathogen survival.
 However, the persistence of many human pathogens in agricultural soils depends on many factors (soil type, relative humidity, UV index, etc.) and the effects of these factors are under extensive investigation (Jiang et al. 2003; Islam et al. 2004).

 Field soil contaminated with human pathogens may provide a means of lettuce and leafy greens contamination.
 Studies of human pathogens conducted in cultivated field vegetable production models point towards an initial rapid die-off from high pathogen populations, but a characteristic and prolonged low-level survival.
 Survival is typically less than 8 weeks following incorporation, but pathogens have still been detected at over 12 weeks (Jiang et al. 2002; Islam et al. 2004).
 Under some test conditions and using highly sensitive detection techniques, pathogen populations have been recovered demonstrating persistence beyond this period.
 Human pathogens do not persist for long periods of time in high UV index and low relative humidity conditions but may persist for longer periods of time within aged manure or inadequately composted soil amendments.
 Therefore, establishing suitably conservative pre-plant intervals, appropriate for specific regional and field conditions, is an effective step towards minimizing risk (Suslow et al. 2003).

+Crop inputs are applied for pest and disease control, greening, and to provide organic and inorganic nutrients to the plant during the growth cycle.
+One type of crop input is known as Biological Products.
+Biological Products are used to manage plant diseases; enhance nutrient uptake and improve crop growth; manage insects and related pests; and manage weeds.
+For the purposes of this document, soil amendment and crop inputs will be categorized as follows:

+7a – Biological of animal origin

+7b - Biological of non-animal origin (fungal/bacterial extracts, green/plant waste, plant extracts, vegetative material, algae, yeast extract, pre/post-consumer waste not containing products of animal origin, etc)

+7c – Processed products

+7d – Synthetic and inorganic

+7e - Mixed components (blending categories 7a, 7b, 7c, and 7d)

 The Best Practices Are: